Submissions

 Thesis

 Bárcenas, R.H.B.
 2010.
 Abundancia y dieta del lince (Lynx rufus) en seis localidades de México.
 Tesis de Maestría, Instituto de Ecología/Posgrado en Ciencias Biológicas, Universidad Nacional Autónoma de México.
+México.

 Mac Swiney-González, M.C., S. Hernández-Betancourt y A.M.
 Hernández-Ramírez.
 2010.
 Ecología del ensamble de pequeños roedores de la Reserva Ecológica El Edén, Quintana Roo.
 México.
 Pp. 71, en: X Congreso Nacional y I Congreso Latinoamericano de Mastozoología.
-21 al 24 de septiembre de 2010, Guanajuato, México.
+21 al 24 de septiembre de 2010, Guanajuato, Gto.
+México.

 Law